ruirosiki/Pirate-Ship/README.md

 # Pirate Ships

 It's the early 18th century and your band of pirates is under attack by another wily band of pirates.
 Battle on the high seas against a computer opponent to sink all of their pirate ships before the computer sends all of yours to Davy Jones' Locker.
-Take aim at 4 different sized pirate ships and be on the lookout for the most famous pirate ship of all, the dreaded Queen Anne's Revengec captained by Blackbeard.
+Take aim at 4 different sized pirate ships and be on the lookout for the most famous pirate ship of all, the Queen Anne's Revenge captained by the dreaded Blackbeard.

 # Sreenshots